This week , Airedale Theatre Presents : Footloose

 Cast Spotlight: Senior KAITLYN KELLEY Senior Kaitlyn Kelley is making a splash with her first high school theatre experience as Matilda’s mother, Mrs. Wormwood.
 She was active in the Middle School program under Marti Salisbury, but since that time her focus has been on the choral music program at Alma High.
 Miss Kelley says, “The Alma Theatre Program especially attracted me through the consistent hard work that is put in.
 I like that there is always a striving to better yourself and put in extra dedication.
 She adds, “My biggest challenge preparing for this production has been adjusting to the new environment I am in.
 As this is my first high school theatre experience, I felt a little underprepared and scared, to be honest.
 I have been working hard with others and myself to not only physically prepare for this show but to mentally prepare myself for it.
 It's taken a lot in me to grow trust and confidence in myself and I could not have done it without the rest of the cast.”
 We’re so glad that Kaitlyn has “come out of her shell,” as she puts it, and has found her voice in the theatre world.
 It’s a departure from the quiet time she enjoys in libraries, thrifting, and being in her own personal space.
 “Being new to the theatre program in my final year of high school has been a great learning experience.
 I never had the confidence to jump back into the theatre program after middle school up until now and I am grateful I finally did.
 The work ethic and time management is very solid in the program and is a huge skill for life after high school.”
 Thank you for taking that leap, Kaitlyn.
 Airedale Theatre is excited to introduce you to the Skokos stage.
 Congratulations on your new beginning!

-almost 3 years ago, Jenna Ogilvie
+about 3 years ago, Jenna Ogilvie

 Kaitlyn Kelley